114-year-old woman named the oldest living American

-LongeviQuest presented her with a plaque honoring her as the oldest living Texan on her birthday last year, and “Good Morning America” was there for an interview.
-When they asked her how old she is, she quipped, “Oh I’m very, very young!”
+LongeviQuest presented Francis with a plaque honoring her as the oldest living Texan on her birthday last year, and "Good Morning America" was there for an interview.
+When they asked her how old she was, she quipped, "Oh I'm very, very young!"

-MORE: At 191, Jonathan the tortoise is the world’s oldest land animal

 Over the years, Francis has shared her secrets for a long and happy life with local and national news outlets, but genetics could play a big part in her longevity.
 Her sister lived to be 106, and her daughter, Dorothy Williams, is still with her at the age of 94.
 Williams and Francis now live together in their home with the help of caregivers, family and friends.
 Williams is her only child, but Francis enjoys the company of her three grandchildren, five great-grandchildren and four great-great grandchildren (as of her 114th birthday).